increase conversions on your website

 Scripts like tracking codes, analytics, and third-party widgets often load before the main content, delaying key conversion elements like product pages, pricing sections, or checkout forms.
 If users have to wait, they may leave before even seeing your offer.

 Asynchronous (async) and deferred (defer) loading allow scripts to load without blocking the main content.
-This ensures that conversion-critical elements-like call-to-action buttons, lead forms, and checkout pages-appear instantly, keeping users engaged and reducing abandonment.
-A frictionless, fast-loading experience directly increases conversions.
+This means conversion-critical elements-like call-to-action buttons, lead forms, and checkout pages-appear straight away, keeping users engaged and reducing abandonment.

 Most visitors browse on their phones.
-If your website isn’t built for mobile users, you’re losing conversions.
+If your website is not built for mobile users, you are losing conversions.
 A slow, hard-to-navigate site frustrates users, leading to high bounce rates and fewer sales.

-Google also prioritises mobile-friendly websites.
-If your site doesn’t work well on smaller screens, your rankings will suffer, making it harder for people to find you.
+Google also indexes and ranks the mobile version of your site first.
+If it does not work well on smaller screens, your rankings will suffer, making it harder for people to find you.

 Mobile users expect instant access, clear navigation, and easy interaction.
-If they have to zoom in, scroll endlessly, or deal with slow-loading pages, they’ll leave.
+If they have to zoom in, scroll endlessly, or wait for slow pages, they’ll give up.

-A seamless mobile experience keeps visitors engaged and makes it easier for them to take action.
+A smooth mobile experience keeps visitors engaged and makes it easier for them to take action.
 These fixes will help you turn mobile traffic into conversions.

 11

-A website that doesn’t adapt to different screen sizes loses conversions.
-Mobile users expect a seamless experience, whether they’re on a smartphone or tablet.
-If they have to zoom, scroll sideways, or deal with broken layouts, they’ll leave and likely never return.
+A website that does not adapt to different screen sizes loses conversions.
+Mobile users expect a smooth experience, whether they are on a smartphone or tablet.
+If they have to zoom, scroll sideways, or wrestle with broken layouts, they’ll leave and rarely come back.

-Responsive website design ensures that your pages, buttons, and content adjust automatically to any device.
-A smooth, mobile-friendly experience keeps users engaged, making them more likely to complete purchases, submit inquiries, or sign up for services.
-A non-responsive site drives potential customers away, directly costing you sales.
+Responsive website design can help ensure that your pages, buttons, and content adjust automatically to any device.
+A mobile-friendly experience keeps users engaged, making them more likely to complete purchases, submit enquiries, or sign up for services.
+A non-responsive site quietly drives potential customers away.

 12